Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

 ## How is this better?

 Seems like we have more code now and it still involves all the same aspects.
 The difference is that they are not entangled anymore they are composed.
-That means several things:
+Which means several things:

 - every single aspect is visible,
 - it's named,
 - it can be taken out and brought back easily,
 - it can be reused.

 The essential code takes only 4 last lines and after getting used to functional control flow can probably become more readable.
-Or not, that's subjective, still I hope this post will help somebody to write better code.
+Or not, that's subjective.
+Still I hope this post will help somebody to write better code.

 **P.S.** I packed `@decorator`, `ignore` and `retry` into [one practical library][funcy].